TurboEncabulat0r/DianaBot/README.md

 `/checkevent` - checks if jerry or diana are running

 `/notify <mayor name> <?event name>` - get custom notifs for a spesific mayor and given event - WIP

+## How To run

+You need a hypixle api key from https://developer.hypixel.net/dashboard and a bot token from https://discord.com/developers/applications

+Put your bot token in config.json and your apikey in the hypixleimpl python file

+### Libraries
+pycord
+`python3 -m pip install -U py-cord --pre` requests
+`python3 -m pip install requests`